 All of the above are segments available to rate adjustments.
-The general principle of bid adjustments is simple: the higher your bid for the most productive place, time, or device in terms of sales, the higher your ad will rank in the SERP, which means the more conversion clicks you will get.
+The general principle of bid adjustments is simple: the higher your bid for the most productive place, time, or device in terms of sales, the higher your ad will rank in the SERP, which means the more conversion clicks your will get.
 Here is an example of devise adjustment:

-The screenshot shows that the Conversion Rate from mobile devices is twice higher.
+The screenshot shows that the Conversion Rate from mobile devices is more twice higher.
 If you want to increase the number of orders you should probably increase the rate for this segment.

 I hope you found this article interesting and helpful.

 You can optimize your Google Ad campaigns yourself or order our service.

 If you have questions or want to share your experience on the topic, write in the comments to the article.